 American Board for Certification in Orthotics, Prosthetics and Pedorthics

 Kessler Orthotic & Prosthetic Services is accredited by the American Board for Certification (ABC) in Orthotics, Prosthetics and Pedorthics.
 The ABC is an independent, non-profit organization that holds providers, like Kessler Institute, to the highest established standards of quality and clinical performance.

 NIDILRR-designated Model Systems

-The National Institute on Disability, Independent Living and Rehabilitation Research Model Systems (NIDILRR) has designated Kessler Institute for Rehabilitation, in collaboration with Kessler Foundation, as one of only seven Model Systems for the treatment and research of both traumatic brain and spinal cord injuries.
+The National Institute on Disability, Independent Living and Rehabilitation Research Model Systems (NIDILRR) has designated Kessler Institute for Rehabilitation, in collaboration with Kessler Foundation, as one of only six Model Systems for the treatment and research of both traumatic brain and spinal cord injuries.

 - Northern New Jersey Spinal Cord Injury System The Northern New Jersey Spinal Cord Injury System (NNJSCIS) is a collaborative project of the Kessler Foundation, University Hospital and Kessler Institute for Rehabilitation.
 The NNJSCIS provides a comprehensive continuum of care for spinal cord injury (SCI) patients from the time of injury through long-term follow-up.
 We are one of only 16 SCI model systems in the country currently funded by NIDILRR to conduct this critical research and improve outcomes for people with SCI.